SamKouteili/faust-ondemand-exploration/README.md

 | 5      	| 1     	| 5                	| 12                	| 12        	|
 | 6      	| 0     	|                  	|                   	| 12        	|

-In the table above, the clock is a binary stream that triggers on demand computation.
+In the table above, the clock is a binary signal that triggers on demand computation.
 The integrator thus only computes for the samples that have been triggered, before the result is then upsampled in a constant way.

-It is relevant to note that, supposing a sort of 'pit' in the clock stream (where we have a stream of ones, followed by some zeros, and then more ones), the ondemand operator does not recurse back through operations, nor does it linearly interpolate.
+It is relevant to note that, supposing a sort of 'pit' in the clock signal (where we have a stream of ones, followed by some zeros, and then more ones), the ondemand operator does not recurse back through operations, nor does it linearly interpolate.
 It simply assigns constant values to all untriggered samples, and works from there.

 ### Formalizations of ondemand properties

 [[source]](https://github.com/orlarey/faust-ondemand-spec/blob/newmaster/spec.pdf) The vast majority of Faust primitives, like $+$, are operations on *signals*.
 The $\mathtt{ondemand}$ primitive is very different.
 It is an operation on *signal processors* of type $\mathbb{P}\rightarrow\mathbb{P}$.
 It transforms a signal processor $P$ into an ondemand version.

-If $P$ has $n$ inputs and $m$ outputs, then `ondemand`$(P)$ has $n+1$ (adding the clock stream) inputs and $m$ outputs.
+If $P$ has $n$ inputs and $m$ outputs, then `ondemand`$(P)$ has $n+1$ (adding the clock signal) inputs and $m$ outputs.
 The additional input of `ondemand`$(P)$ is a clock signal $h$ that indicates by a $1$ when there is a computation demand, and by $0$ otherwise.
 In other words, $h(t)=1$ means that there is a computation demand at time $t$.

 $$
 \frac{P:n\rightarrow m}{\mathtt{ondemand}(P):1+n\rightarrow m}